 Generally, unmanaged switch should be chosen when it comes to small networks such as the network in the small enterprise, families, single offices, etc. As for the managed switch, it would be more suitable for enterprises with large-range network or those using data center that needs better controlling the traffic of the network.

 Part IV.
 Should you choose managed switch or unmanaged switch?

 The selection of managed switch depends on many factors.
-You'd better inquire professional techicist or network manager.
-In general, you can think of following questions when purchasing.
+You’d better inquire professional technicist or network manager.
+In general, you can think of the following questions when purchasing.

 Unmanaged switch is most common in small and simple networks such as the connections only involve a dozen devices.
 Besides, there is no requirement for security and control.
 Compared with unmanaged switch, managed switch is more flexible and multifunctional.
 It’s often used in large enterprises, governments, universities, and healthcare organizations.